ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 The system logs detailed evaluation diagnostics in including:

+- refined_summary
+- signals
+- rubric
-- component scores
+- agreement
-- hallucination indicators
+- comprehensive_scoring
-- score disagreements between evaluators
-- iteration metadata
+- hybrid_scoring
-- coverage
+- leaderboard_scores
-- faithfulness
+- iteration_score_table
-- organization
+- refinement_metadata
-- clarity
+- final_score_0to1
-- style
+- lecture_title

 This allows deeper inspection of scoring behavior during refinement.
 These metrics are processed by an Evaluation Pipeline, producing structured outputs before any qualitative scoring occurs.
 This approach ensures that evaluation is consistent, reproducible, and explainable rather than relying purely on subjective LLM judgment.